Heyuan Guangdong, China Travel Guide

 Options for private homes or apartments, suitable for longer stays or groups.

-Advance booking is advisable, specifically during peak travel seasons or local holidays.
+Reserving ahead is advisable, specifically during peak travel seasons or community holidays.
 Compare options and read reviews for the best fit.

-Book 1-3 months in advance, especially for popular hot spring resorts or during holidays.
+Book 1-THREE months prior, especially for popular hot spring resorts or during holidays.

 Most booking sites have English.
 At local guesthouses, a translation app may be helpful for direct communication.

-Heyuan's transportation network is sufficient for short-distance travel, with different ways to both within the city and to surrounding attractions.
+Heyuan's transportation network is sufficient for short-long-distance travel, with different ways to both within the city and to surrounding attractions.

 An International Driving Permit (IDP) is not recognized.
-A Chinese driver's license is needed.
+A Chinese driver'a driver's license is needed.

 Traffic can be busy in urban areas.
 Rural roads are generally quieter.

-Main roads are well-maintained.
+Main the roads are in good condition-maintained.
 Some rural paths may be unpaved or less developed.

 Preparing for your trip makes for a smoother experience.